segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Web Destination

-When you toggle on Youbora for a website in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading Youbora's Javascript onto your page.
-This means you should remove Youbora's snippet from your page.
+When you enable Youbora in the Segment web app, your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading Youbora's Javascript onto your page.
+(This means you should remove Youbora's snippet from your page.)

-+ Youbora will automatically start recording data.
+Youbora automatically starts recording data.

 ## Tracking Video Events

-Segment can keep track of events occuring on any number of video players on your page. **Note that it is required to include the property `session_id` with every single video event you wish to send to the Youbora<->Segment integration so that we can keep track of which player to attribute events to.**
+Segment can keep track of events occurring on any number of video players on your page. **You must include the `session_id` propert with every video event you want to send to the Youbora so Segment can keep track of which player to attribute the events to.**

 ### Video Playback Started

-When a user starts playback of a video, you should use our [Video Playback Started](/docs/connections/spec/video/#playback-events) event.
-We will map the properties from the Video Playback Started event to the following Youbora video metadata
+When a user starts playback of a video, use the [Video Playback Started](/docs/connections/spec/video/#playback-events) event.
+Segment maps the properties from the Video Playback Started event to the following Youbora video metadata
 fields: